kjh67/aes/README.md

 - Implement the key schedule
 - Implement the round function as a whole
 - Add proper input and output handling
-- Add some basic block cipher modes (ECB, CBC, GCM to start with)
+- Add some basic block cipher modes (e.g. ECB, CBC, GCM)